qemqemqem/aider/README.md

 This project is a fork of [aider.chat](https://aider.chat/), an AI pair programming tool that lets you collaborate with an LLM to edit code in your local Git repository.

+⭐ **If you find this tool useful, please consider starring the repository on GitHub!** ⭐

 ## New Features

 This enhanced fork includes all the original aider functionality plus these new commands: